Skip to main content

 The Concept of Voluntary Participation

 The entire legal framework rests on the principle of “voluntary” participation.
-For a to be considered voluntary under both the ADA and GINA, you must not be required to participate, nor can you be penalized for choosing not to.
+For a wellness program to be considered voluntary under both the ADA and GINA, you must not be required to participate, nor can you be penalized for choosing not to.
 This is where the interaction between the two laws becomes most apparent.

 How GINA Specifically Protects Family History

-This means that if a questionnaire has sections about metrics and a separate section about your family’s health, any reward offered should be available even if you choose to leave the family history section blank.
+This means that if a questionnaire has sections about your personal health metrics and a separate section about your family’s health, any reward offered should be available even if you choose to leave the family history section blank.
 The program must make it clear that answering these questions is optional and will not affect your reward.
 This rule is central to ensuring that your decision to share your family’s private medical details is truly your own, free from financial inducement.

 Intermediate